Shooter Avani Lekhara becomes first Indian woman to win gold at Paralympics | Sports-Games

 Encouraged by her father to get involved in a sport, Lekhara initially tried both shooting and archery.

-A student of law, Lekhara made her debut for India in 2017 World Cup in Al Ain, UAE.
+An Assistant Conservator of Forests in Rajasthan, Lekhara made her debut for India in 2017 World Cup in Al Ain, UAE.

+Since 2017, the Indian government has supported Lekhara by including her in the Target Olympic Podium Scheme (TOPS) besides funding her training through the Annual Calendar for Training and Competition (ACTC).

+With the help of this support, she has competed in 12 international competitions, attended national coaching camps with sports science support along with sports kit.

 The teenager's performance was lauded by Prime Minister Narendra Modi ''Phenomenal performance @AvaniLekhara!
 Congratulations on winning a hard-earned and well-deserved Gold, made possible due to your industrious nature and passion towards shooting.
 This is truly a special moment for Indian sports.
 Best wishes for your future endeavours,'' Modi tweeted.